tiagotakeda/english_classes/basic/articles/5_present_continuous.md

 * Alfredo is studying a lot for his exam.
 * I'm reading a great book. <code>(Not necessary right at this moment)</code>
 * We are planning a trip to Jamaica.

+**NOTE:**

+Another difference is that there are some verbs in English that we don't use in the progressive tense.
+These include:

+Belong - Cost - Hate - Have (possession) - Hear - Know - Like - Love - Need - Own - Remember - Seem - Smell - Understand - Want